John Burzichelli

-John J. Burzichelli (born November 14, 1954) is an American Democratic Party politician, who served in the New Jersey General Assembly from 2002 to 2022, where he represented the 3rd Legislative District.
-He served as the Deputy Speaker of the Assembly from 2006 to 2022.
+John J. Burzichelli (born November 14, 1954) is an American Democratic Party politician from Paulsboro, New Jersey, who has been the Senator from the state's 3rd Legislative District since January 9, 2024, a seat which he won after defeating incumbent Republican Edward Durr in the 2023 elections.

+Prior to winning election to the state Senate, Burzichelli served in New Jersey General Assembly for the 3rd District from 2002 to 2022, spending the last sixteen years of his time there as the Deputy Speaker of the Assembly.

 New Jersey Assembly

 Burzichelli was the Assistant Majority Leader during the 2004-05 session and has been the Assembly's Deputy Speaker since 2006.
 Burzichelli had been the Mayor of Paulsboro from 1996 until 2011.
 From 2002 until 2011, he served as both mayor and Assemblyman which was allowed in New Jersey until 2007 when dual mandates were banned.
 Burzichelli was grandfathered under the law passed and allowed to continue serve in both posts until he stepped down from the mayoral post in 2011.
 He was president of Paulsboro Chamber of Commerce and a member of the New Jersey State League of Municipalities Executive Board.
 In the 2011 apportionment based on the results of the 2010 United States census, Republican Domenick DiCicco was moved from the 4th Legislative District into District 3.
 Burzichelli (with 25,172 votes) and Celeste Riley (23,960) won re-election, defeating DiCicco (20,268) and his running mate Bob Villare (20,528).
 DiCicco's loss made his seat the only gain by the Democrats in the Assembly in the 2011 election cycle.
 In December 2016, Burzichelli was one of several Catholic elected officials who supported legislation legalizing assisted suicide, saying that state residents should be able to make their own decisions on a matter that "is about choice".
 In 2019 the Assisted Suicide bill passed the legislature.

-In 2021, he was defeated for reelection in a mild upset.
+In the 2021 general election, Democratic incumbents Stephen M. Sweeney in the Senate and Burzichelli and Adam Taliaferro in the Assembly lost to their respective Republican challengers, Bethanne McCarthy Patrick and Beth Sawyer in the Assembly and Edward Durr in the Senate.
+Before the election, the district had been viewed as a "solidly blue" safe district for Democrats.

+New Jersey Senate

+In the 2023 general election, Burzichelli ran for the Senate seat together with Heather Simmons and David Bailey in the Assembly, defeating Edward Durr in the Senate, and Republican incumbent Bethanne McCarthy Patrick and newcomer Thomas J. Tedesco, Jr. in the Assembly, taking back the district for the Democrats.